i-vahid/VV-ISTIC-TP1/sujet.md

 4. [WebAssembly](https://webassembly.org/) has become the fourth official language supported by web browsers.
 The language was born from a joint effort of the major players in the Web.
 Its creators presented their design decisions and the formal specification in [a scientific paper](https://people.mpi-sws.org/~rossberg/papers/Haas,%20Rossberg,%20Schuff,%20Titzer,%20Gohman,%20Wagner,%20Zakai,%20Bastien,%20Holman%20-%20Bringing%20the%20Web%20up%20to%20Speed%20with%20WebAssembly.pdf) published in 2018.
 The goal of the language is to be a low level, safe and portable compilation target for the Web and other embedding environments.
 The authors say that it is the first industrial strength language designed with formal semantics from the start.
 This evidences the feasibility of constructive approaches in this area.
 Read the paper and explain what are the main advantages of having a formal specification for WebAssembly.
 In your opinion, does this mean that WebAssembly implementations should not be tested?

-# WebAssembly Formal Specification

-This document outlines the advantages of a formal specification for WebAssembly (Wasm) and explains why testing remains essential even with a formal specification in place.

 ## 🟢 Advantages of Formal Specification

 A formal specification for WebAssembly provides the following benefits: